 City regulations allow homeowners to engage in a range of urban agricultural activities, including growing and selling produce and keeping animals such as bees and chickens.
-Please see the Residential Zoning and Urban Agriculture Guide for a summary of what zoning allows on residentially zoned property.

 Urban Gardens, Farmers’ Markets and Produce Stands

 City Council adopted Ordinance 1491 in May 2011 which supports urban agriculture in Wheat Ridge.
-This ordinance updated the city's regulations so that community gardens (under the category of "urban gardens"), farmers' markets, and produce stands are now allowed in any zone district.
+This ordinance updated the city’s regulations so that community gardens (under the category of "urban gardens"), farmers’ markets, and produce stands are now allowed in any zone district.
 A summary of the three uses permitted in each zone district may be found below.
-For more information, contact Sarah Showalter, Planner II, at 303-235-2849 or email.

 - Urban Gardens - an urban garden is defined as an area of land formally managed, organized, and maintained by an individual or group of individuals to grow and harvest food crops and/or non-food ornamental crops, such as flowers.
 Common examples of urban gardens include: community gardens (where plots of land are leased), market gardens (where crops are sold for profit), and Community Supported Agriculture (CSA) (where crops are sold or donated for shareholder consumption).
 Urban gardens are allowed in all zone districts, including residential.
 Urban Gardens Guide

 Building Code Revision Regarding Hoop Houses